therealadeel/tetragon/contrib/control-plane-client/README.md

 - **Incremental Updates**: Efficiently applies only changed policies (add/update/delete) instead of replacing all policies
 - **Version-based Updates**: Only updates policies when the version or SHA256 hash changes
 - **Health Reporting**: Regularly sends client health and policy status to the management API
+- **Metrics Publishing**: Scrapes local or remote Prometheus metrics and forwards them to the management API
 - **Retry Logic**: Built-in exponential backoff for resilient API communication
 - **Configurable**: Extensive configuration options for all client behaviors